gvellut/jncep/README.md

 ### Tracking configuration

-The tracking is performed by updating a local config file called `tracked.json` and located inside the configuration folder that is either:
+The tracking is performed by updating a local config file called `tracked.json` and located inside the configuration folder.
+The location of the folder will vary depending on the OS.
+See the [section dedicated to the configuration](#configuration-folder) for more details.
-- `/Users/<user>/Library/Application Support/jncep` on macOS
-- `C:\Users\<user>\AppData\Roaming\jncep` on Windows
-- `/home/<user>/.config/jncep` on Linux

-That file will be created by the tool if it doesn't exist.
+The configuration folder, as well the `tracked.json` file will be created by the tool if they don't exist.

-**Note**: On `jncep v41` and before, the configuration folder was at a different location (and will be kept there by default if you have upgraded `jncep` from such a version).
-See the paragaph about the [Configuration folder](#configuation-folder) in the documentation on the `config` command.

 The `tracked.json` file can be updated manually with a text editor if really needed but should generally be left alone (or the `jncep` could malfunction).